 Collings Foundation Headquarters

 The Foundation also sponsors on and off-site educational/restoration workshops.
-In Houston, TX, with the CF West group of volunteers based at Ellington Field, the S2F Tracker and T-33 Shooting Star are undergoing both restoration and on-going maintenance.
+In Houston, TX, with the CF West group of volunteers based at Ellington Field help with on-going restoration and maintenance.
 The F-4D Phantom, TA-4J Skyhawk, F-100 Super Sabre and UH-IE Huey are also maintained there.
 The New Smyrna Beach, Florida location is responsible for the award-winning restoration of the F4U-5NL Corsair, as well as the annual and continued maintenance of the B-17, B-24, and B-25.
-Automobiles, tanks and other equipment are maintained at the Foundation headquarters.
 These workshops provide the Foundation with valuable services and expertise, and the volunteers and veterans provide countless hours of labor – and enthusiasm.

 Over the past thirty years the Foundation has undertaken and completed more restoration projects than many of the major aviation museums in the United States such as the Smithsonian’s National Air and Space Museum (NASM) or the United States Air Force Museum.
 The importance of volunteers who support the Foundation’s efforts by hosting the aircraft in their towns, maintaining and restoring the planes, educating the American public about the heritage the planes represent, and financially supporting the Foundation’s efforts is invaluable.
 The Foundation’s efforts have caught the attention of people of all ages and backgrounds (the youngest volunteer started at age 12).
 The Foundation also relies upon the volunteer services from professional pilots, mechanics, experts and people of all walks of life.